Gum Contouring Recovery Tips

 For the first few days, you should eat mainly soft, cool foods, such as yogurt, eggs, pasta, soft vegetables, and ice cream.

-Protecting Your Gum Health
+Protecting Your Gum Health During Your Gum Contouring Healing Process

 You may also be instructed to use a saline rinse.
 Combine a teaspoon of salt with eight ounces of warm water and swish the mixture around in your mouth.
-This treatment is most effective after a meal or a snack as it can remove food debris and residue.
+This treatment is most effective after a meal or a snack, as it can remove food debris and residue.

 Pain and Discomfort